-Students who decide that a leave of absence is necessary must petition for such status through your advisor and ultimately the Department Chair.
+If you decide that a leave of absence is necessary you must petition for such status through your thesis chair/advisor and ultimately the Department Chair.
 Such petitions must state the reasons for requesting a leave of absence and present a plan for completing the remainder of the master's program.
 The plan must include a timetable specifying when course and program requirements will be completed.
-The Department Chair will not consider any request for a leave until the student, in conjunction with his/her advisor, submits such a plan.
+The Department Chair will not consider any request for a leave until you, in conjunction with your advisor, submits such a plan.